 Be honest with people who have a tendency to bring unhealthy foods into the home or workplace.
 You may find that others around you are also working to eat healthier!

-You can be a good influence on those around you by sharing your goals for the New Year.
+You can be a good influence on those around you by sharing your goals.

 3. Shop the right way.